In 1767, the king of England, George III, found himself with a situation on his hands.

 Parliament decided to keep the tax on tea partially to continue its protection of the East India Company, but also to maintain the precedent that Parliament did, in fact, actually have the right to tax the colonists… you know, if it wanted.
 Repealing these acts was just them deciding to be nice.

 But even with this repeal, the damage was done, the fire already set, to the relationship between England and its colonies.
-Throughout the early 1770s, colonists would continue to protest laws passed by Parliament in increasingly dramatic ways until they couldn’t take it anymore and declared independence, bringing about a revolution that would open a new era in world history.
+Throughout the early 1770s, colonists would continue to protest laws passed by Parliament in increasingly dramatic ways until they couldn’t take it anymore and declared independence, bringing about the American Revolution.

 Why Were They Called the Townshend Acts?

 Quite simply, they were called the Townshend Acts because Charles Townshend, the then-Chancellor of the Exchequer (a fancy word for treasury), was the architect behind this series of laws passed in 1767 and 1768.

 Charles Townshend had been in and out of British politics since the early 1750s, and in 1766, he was appointed this prestigious position, where he could fill out his life’s dream of maximizing the amount of revenue generated through taxes to the British government.
 Sounds sweet, right?

 Charles Townshend believed himself a genius because he really thought the laws he proposed would not be met with the same resistance in the colonies that the Stamp Act was.
 His logic was that these were “indirect,” not direct, taxes.
 They were imposed for importing goods, which was not a direct tax on the consumption of those goods in the colonies.
 Clever.

 Charles Townshend seriously fell victim to wishful thinking with this one.
 It turns out the colonies rejected all taxes — direct, indirect, internal, external, sales, income, any and all — that were levied without proper representation in Parliament.